Ankitraghav000/Docker/README.md

 ```
 #### Create image

-Paste this command in terminal to import and making image by the container's file
+Paste this command in terminal to import and making image by the container's file.
 ```
 docker image import (filename) imagename
 ```